Setanta Insurance Company Limited (In Liquidation)

 The Insurance Compensation Fund (ICF) & Setanta Insurance Company Ltd (In liquidation)

 A legal issue has arisen that requires the Accountant of the Courts of Justice to initiate High Court proceedings to have the matter judicially determined.
 Until this matter is resolved no claims can be made on the Fund.
 The Accountant is currently working with his legal advisors and other interested parties to bring this matter before the High Court as soon as possible.
-At present, it is not possible to provide a date for this hearing.

 The decision of the High Court will have a large bearing on how outstanding claims against Setanta will be handled.
 If it is determined by the courts that the Insurance Compensation Fund is liable to make payments in respect of Setanta policy holders, the process outlined below will apply.